Foundation Diet and Health

 Dried blackberry leaves should be stored away from light and moisture.
 Suitable containers are well-sealable brown jars, metal cans or aroma-protection bags.

-Blackberry leaves contain 8% (up to possibly 14%) tannins, mainly as gallotannins and ellagitannins (also ellagitannins).
-According to the German Drug Codex ( DAC ), the leaves must have a tannin content of at least 4% as pyrogallol.
+According to the German Drug Codex ( DAC), the leaves must have a tannin content of at least 4% as pyrogallol.
 4

 In numerous observational studies, flavonoids have shown health-promoting effects, e.g. against cancer - also because flavonoids are strong antioxidants.
 It has been proven that a diet rich in flavonoids protects against cardiovascular diseases.
 In addition, flavonoids stimulate the immune system, inhibit blood clotting, weaken inflammatory reactions and presumably stimulate cognitive abilities.
 8

-There may be dirt or parasites on leaf shoots close to the ground.
-Infection, e.g. with the eggs of the fox tapeworm ( Echinococcus multilocularis ), is rare but still possible.
+Leaf shoots close to the ground can contain dirt or parasites.
+Infection, e.g. with the eggs of the fox tapeworm ( Echinococcus multilocularis), is rare but still possible.
 Serious liver damage can occur.
 Not only foxes, but also dogs and cats can be carriers.
 When collecting blackberry shoots from the wild, it is important to wash them before eating.
 11

 There are currently no known side effects or overdose effects for blackberry leaf tea.
 There is no scientific evidence yet regarding its use during pregnancy and breastfeeding.
 9